-When it comes to Thanksgiving, the turkey and the pies tend to get the most attention and are often the heroes of the day.
+When it comes to Thanksgiving, the turkey tends to get the most attention.
 However, we think it’s an assortment of other things that take Thanksgiving from a meal to a feast!
 So we put together an assortment of recipes (mostly sides!) to help make your Turkey Day extra delicious.

 Kicking things off

 Looking for a cocktail to get you in the spirit of the holiday while you put the final touches on the meal?
 This recipe for honeycrisp sangria is like fall in a wine glass (or whatever glass you put it in).
 It needs to chill for several hours, so we recommend making the night before so when you’re ready….it’s ready!

 As we mentioned, while the turkey is the headliner, we think sides are what really make the meal.
 If you read our blog post Vermont Inspired Recipes for Fall you may already be planning to make our Maple Roasted Butternut Squash, because it's easy, delicious and a perfect Thanksgiving side!